makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Aiden leaned back from the hug, letting Sélène sit back on the floor as well, though he kept her paws in his.
 "No, sweetheart.
 Not at all.
 Just slow down a bit, for me.
 Let me get used to this."

-"Of course, Aiden," she murmrured.
+"Of course," she murmured.
 "The last thing I want to do is to hurt you."

 "I know, love."
 He lifted her paws and brushed his cheek against them, then seemed to remember the wound on her wrist and smiled apologetically.
 "Sorry."

-"It's alright.
-Still, do you want me to hold off on any more dates with her for a while, too?
+"It's alright, it stings, but isn't bad."
+She paused, then picked up the thread again.
+"Still, do you want me to hold off on any more dates with her for a while, too?
 Would that help any?"

 Aiden shook his head.
 "No, that's alright.
 In fact, more would probably be better, so I can get used to things faster."